 Topic: Energy Security: Energy Harvesting and Energy Storage Research Updates

 Continuous effort in preserving environment and reducing emissions due to massive growth of urban economic development and heightened concerns over crude oil depletions has accelerated researchers to find long term solutions for energy security, both in mobile and stationary applications.
 As generated electricity from intermittent supply is operated in one way transportation mode, advancement in energy storage technology is urgently needed.
 This presentation focuses on related issues with respect to energy security from energy generation to storage technologies.
 Few research updates covering both mobile and stationary applications from the research group for energy harvesting initiatives, energy storage cell designs, and energy management for electric vehicle will be discussed.

-Topic: Thermally-driven HVAC systems for Pakistan: Scope and Opportunities
+Topic: Thermally-driven HVAC systems: Scope and Opportunities

 Dr. Aamir Shahzad received his B.Sc.
 Mechanical Engineering degree from University of Engineering and Technology Lahore, Pakistan.
 After bachelor in Engineering, he worked in SUPARCO SRDC Lahore as Assistant Manager and RCET Gujranwala (a constituent college of UET Lahore) as a Lecturer from 2006-2008.
 Then, he went abroad and earned his Master degree in Mechatronics and Ph.D. in Embedded Systems, Mobile Robotics, and Telecontrol from the University of Siegen, Germany.
 He is currently working as an Assistant Professor at The University of Lahore.
 His research interests include Control, Embedded Systems, Mobile Robotics.